pcalouche/awtf/README.md

 ##Project Listing
 - **awtf-core** - Contains the core of the framework
 - **awtf-app-example** - An example of how to use the core framework and how to extend its existing steps and configuration to suit your application's testing needs
+- **awtf-reporting** - A reporting tool for tracking all the Cucumber Steps used in your project.
+Generates a report showing how often a step was used along with usage and example details.

 ##Test Run Flow
 This could be determined by looking at the code, but I believe this writeup will give more clarity.